Blog Post

 Asking the Cybersecurity Experts

-On a mission to uncover the cybersecurity metrics and communication tactics that are most effective in the boardroom - those that help CISOs achieve their departmental goals while enabling board members to tangibly understand cyber risk exposure - Kovrr reached out to leading cybersecurity practitioners.
+On a mission to uncover the most effective cybersecurity metrics for the board - those that help CISOs achieve their departmental goals while enabling board members to tangibly understand cyber risk exposure - Kovrr reached out to leading cybersecurity practitioners.
 We sought to gain deeper insights into what truly works for bridging the gap between cyber complexities and strategic oversight and to share these findings with others who may still be facing similar obstacles.

 While we received many valuable responses, this article highlights insights from the following experts: